 The critics had good things to say about Weidinger’s trumpet and his playing.
 But it was too late.
 By 1820 the valved trumpet had appeared in Vienna and was rapidly taking over.
 Weidinger’s keyed trumpet hung on for a little longer; some musicians and composers preferred its tone to the valved trumpet’s.
 But by 1840 the Klappentrompette was forgotten – obsolete.

-But if you’d like to see and hear the keyed trumpet, here’s a rare opportunity: David Guerrier playing the first movement of the Haydn in the Festival de l’Epau last May (2009).
-He’s accompanied by the chamber orchestra "Les Siècles."
+But if you’d like to see and hear the keyed trumpet, here’s a rare opportunity: David Guerrier playing the first movement of the Haydn, recorded at the Festival de l’Epau in May of 2009.
+He’s accompanied by the chamber orchestra "Les Si√®cles."

 The story of the keyed trumpet, by Norwegian trumpeter Ole J Utnes

 This article was first published in WKSU Classical on 28 December 2009.